 - Group I – the tumour has been completely removed.

 - Group II – the tumour has been removed, but there are cancer cells in the margin or the lymph nodes.

-- Group III – the tumour could not be completely removed.
+- Group III – it has been possible to do a biopsy but the tumour could not be completely removed.

 - Group IV – the cancer has spread to other parts of the body.

 Some tumour sites are described as favourable.
 Treatment to these areas may be more successful.
 This includes:

 - some parts of the head and neck

 - the tubes that drain bile from the liver to the small bowel (bile ducts)

 - parts of the urinary system, including the bladder and the prostate gland.